Healthy Pasta Salad

 - 3/4 cup red onion, chopped

 - 1 1/2 teaspoons sea salt

-- Cook pasta according to package instructions.
+- Prep pasta: Cook pasta according to package instructions.
 Drain and run cold water over cooked pasta to cool.

 - Mix ingredients: Add drained pasta into a large bowl with tomatoes, cucumber, and onion.